 #3 Prague trip.
-Radio loss forces Portland landing
+Radio loss forces Portland Maine landing

-Heavy rain disrupted essential radio communications en route from Newark on the third UNRRA flight to Prague on 8 June 1946.
-Fortunately, still over U.S. soil, Captain William Jakeman landed the DC-4 in Portland, Maine.
-The Crew and five tons of crated hatching eggs awaited a Veterans Air radio tech from Newark for repairs.
-Wait time unknown, but the Crew left in ample time to protect their cargo.
+While still over U.S. soil, heavy rain disrupted essential radio communications, forcing Captain William Jakeman to land the DC-4 in Portland, Maine.
+The Crew and five tons of crated hatching eggs awaited a Veterans Air radio tech to fly in from Newark for repairs.
+Their holdover period is unknown, but the Crew left in ample time to protect their cargo’s hatching schedule.

 Photo of Captain William Jakeman and Crew standing beside Veterans Air Line DC-4, NX58003, in Portland, Maine.